-- Check the box beside Copy and specify the number of copies you want to make. - Check the box beside Move and specify the increments that you want the copies to be placed on the appropriate Delta, or axis. - Check Rotate if you'd like to rotate the objects, check Resize to specify a Resize Factor, or check Reflect to mirror the object. - Once your desired changes are made, click OK to close the dialog.
+- Check the box beside Copy and specify the number of copies you want to make. - Check the box beside Move and specify the increments that you want the copies to be placed on the appropriate Delta, or axis. - o Check Rotate if you'd like to rotate the objects, check Resize to specify a Resize

+Factor, or check Reflect to mirror the object.

+• Once your desired changes are made, click OK.